victorzottmann/sound-level-calculator/README.md

 ### Features List - Future Implementations

-- As a user, I would like to know whether the estimated reverberation time of a room is within the recommended values established by the Australian / New Zealand Standard  ***"Acoustics - Recommended design sound levels and reverberation times for building interiors (AS/NZS 2107-2016)"***.
+- As a user, I would like to know whether the estimated reverberation time of a room is within the recommended values established by the Australian / New Zealand Standard  ***"Acoustics - Recommended design sound levels and reverberation times for building interiors (AS/NZS 2107-2016)"*** (Standards Australia, 2016).

 - As a user, I would like to be able to calculate the amount of room modes (frequency resonances), given the dimensions of a room.